-During a recent walk home from work I found myself feeling really excited stumbling upon a packet of unused stamps.
-Strangely, it was the same level of excitement that I’ve felt when I’ve found significant amounts of money in the street.
+During a recent walk home from work I found myself feeling unexpectedly pleased and excited after stumbling upon a packet of unused stamps.
+Strangely, it was the same level of excitement that I’ve felt after finding significant amounts of money.
 Stamps are by no means expensive, of course, but what they represent and what they are able to facilitate is, in my opinion, worth far more than the pennies they cost to buy.

 When I was eleven years old my family relocated from noisy, polluted, over-crowded London to the rural village of Hartland in North Devon.
 As well as the isolation I experienced as a result of the lack of public transport to and from the village, the most difficult part of moving was the distance it put between my friends and me.
 As well as regular phone calls and visits something that proved incredibly helpful was writing letters.
 This is something that I continued to not only enjoy but find hugely therapeutic throughout my early adolescence, right up until the mid naughties when letter writing was replaced by email and social media.